 The Hemions too have imprinted their name on the community, since Stephen Hemion (Hemmion) on the stone selected lot #150.
 He was buried here with his wife, Ellen, in 1791 with many of his descendants nearby.
 The family name was variously spelled Hemmion and Hemion, each different from the spelling on the early 1787 survey.

 David Fox 1755-1800 and his wife, Catherine Hemion – 1831 farmed lot #120 on the east side Frederick (lot #72) which was east of the Ramapo River on both sides of the present state line.
 Their children and grandchildren lie with them, the last being David D. Fox 1793-1869.
 Some of the Fox family still living in the area can probably trace their ancestry to this early settler, whose grave lies uncared for in the little cemetery. (continued)

 This article, by John Y. Dater, was first published in “The Old Station Timetable” in February 1982.

 From the late 18th century this area of Bergen County was part of Franklin Township, named for the last royal governor of New Jersey.
 He was a son of Benjamin Franklin., February 5.
-1849, the New Jersey Legislature established Hohokus Township running north from the Ridgewood line to the state line at Mahwah.
-It ran from the Ramapo Mts. east to the Saddle River and embraced the towns of Hohokus, Waldwick, Saddle River, Allendale, Upper Saddle River, Ramsey and Mahwah.
-The bill mentions crossing the Paterson and Ramapo Railroad at Hohokus.
+1849, the New Jersey Legislature established HoHoKus Township running north from the Ridgewood line to the state line at Mahwah.
+It ran from the Ramapo Mtns.
+East to the Saddle River and embraced the towns of HoHoKus, Waldwick, Saddle River, Allendale, Upper Saddle River, Ramsey and Mahwah.
+The bill mentions crossing the Paterson and Ramapo Railroad at HoHoKus.